noornj/mainpage/README.md

 ---

 ## About Me 👋
-Hi, I'm **[Your Name]**, a IT enthusiast, with telecom background] passionate about [building scalable systems, exploring AI, or solving real-world problems].
+Hi, I'm **Noor Saif**, a IT enthusiast, with telecom background] passionate about [building scalable systems, exploring AI, or solving real-world problems].
 This GitHub page serves as a central hub for my labs, projects, and explorations in the world of technology.

 ---